Pelagicore/software-factory/docs/chapters/architecture/SOTA-system.rst

 Persistent storage
 """"""""""""""""""

-The above instructions don't use a database to store artifacts and metadata.
+The above instructions do not use a database to store artifacts and metadata.
 This means that every time Hawkbit will be restarted, its rollout campaigns will be lost.
 This is handy for a development environment but unsustainable for a real world scenario.